fsfrazao/Trees/docs/_sources/contribute.rst.txt

 Running the tests
 ==========================

-*trees-ibm* includes a battery of tests.
+*trees-ibm* includes a set of tests.
 They are included in the /src/tests/  directory.
 They require the pytest package.

 To run all tests go to the src directory and run: ::